 The pomelo taste is very similar to that of the grapefruit, and its benefits are also similar to grapefruit benefits.
 However, the main difference between the flavor of the pomelo vs. grapefruit is that the pomelo is much more mild and less bitter and tart.

 Although the fruit is referred to as “pomelo” in English, it’s also known by a number of other names around the world.
 For example, it’s commonly referred to as “jabong” in Hawaii and “jambola” in South Asia.

-The term “shaddock” is also used in many English-speaking countries as well.
+The term “shaddock” is also used in many English-speaking countries.

 Pomelo fruit is a good source of several important micronutrients, including vitamin C, copper, potassium and thiamine.
 Plus, each serving is low in pomelo calories yet packed with fiber to keep you feeling full between meals.

-One peeled pomelo fruit contains the following nutrients:
+One one pomelo fruit (about 609 grams) contains approximately the following nutrients: